Updated on: 3/6/2019

 According to Mothers Against Drunk Driving (MADD), 10,228 people were killed in alcohol-related crashes in the United States in 2010.
 This figure represents 31% of all traffic incident deaths.
 More than 500,000 Americans are injured in drunken driving crashes each year.

 Washington State saw 7,151 alcohol-involved crashes in 2016, 123 of which were fatal.
 In the Evergreen State, 42 percent of all fatal motor vehicle crashes involve a driver that was under the influence of alcohol.

 Consulting With An Attorney After Being Hit By A Drunk Driver

 Unfortunately there are still far too many impaired drivers on our roadways.
 Victims of drunk driving accidents often suffer very serious injuries, and finding an experienced attorney to represent you is a very important step.
 While some attorneys who handle drunk driving personal injury cases also represent drunk drivers in criminal cases, Davis Law Group, P.S., only represents victims of impaired drivers, not the DUI offenders who caused horrific accidents and injuries.

-If you or a loved one has been seriously injured in a drunk driving crash in Washington State, contact Attorney Chris Davis and the team at Davis Law Group at 206-539-0969 to schedule your free legal consultation.
+If you or a loved one has been seriously injured in a DUI crash in Washington State, contact drunk driving accident lawyer Chris Davis and the team at Davis Law Group at (206) 727-4000 to schedule your free legal consultation.